 G.A.
-Mangus begins his sixth season as South Carolina's quarterbacks coach.
-He adds tight ends to his duties in 2014.
+Mangus begins his seventh season as South Carolina’s quarterbacks coach.
+He added tight ends to his duties in 2014.

 Shaw took over the quarterback duties in 2011 and posted an 8-1 record as the starting signal-caller.
 The dual-threat QB completed 65.4 percent of his passes with 14 touchdowns and also rushed for over 500 yards with eight scores.